Camping & Group Picnic Shelters

 *If the Registration Center is closed when you arrive please select a non-reserved site and return to register for your stay during the hours listed above.

-Poole Knobs Campground is open for the 2022 recreation season May 1 through September 30.
-The campground is located is located on the shoreline of J. Percy Priest Lake in LaVergne, Tennessee.
+will open for the 2023 recreation season May 1 through September 30.
+The campground is located on the shoreline of J. Percy Priest Lake in LaVergne, Tennessee.
 The campground offers water and electric hook-up sites, as well as primitive sites.
+Click here

-Seven Points Campground will be open for the 2022 recreation season April 1 through October 31.
+will open for the 2023 recreation season April 1 through October 31.
 The campground and Day Use Area is located on the shoreline of J. Percy Priest Lake in Hermitage, Tennessee.
 The campground offers 58 water and electric hook-up sites, along with a boat launching ramp, swimbeach, and playground.
+Click here

 The Corps of Engineers manages several day use areas on J. Percy Priest Lake.
 Some shelters may be reserved (for a fee) up to 365 days in advance.
 Reservations may be made through the National Recreation Reservation Service (NRRS).
 When a shelter is not reserved, it is available on a first-come, first-served basis.
 Shelters are available for reservation from April until October.
 To reserve a shelter, contact the National Recreation Reservation Service at 1-877-444-6777.